dockstore/dockstore/_docs/posting-zips.md

 [Accounts](https://dockstore.org/accounts) page, and copy the token to your clipboard by clicking on the Copy icon next to the token in your Dockstore Account section.

-In a terminal window, assign the token to a environment variable:
+In a terminal window, assign the token to an environment variable:

 ```
-set DOCKSTORE_TOKEN="<value in clipboard>"
+export DOCKSTORE_TOKEN="<value in clipboard>"
 ```

-Create a hosted workflow.
-This will create the workflow without any versions.
-We will give it the name `tutorial`, and let's make it a WDL workflow.
+The following command creates a hosted WDL workflow, named `tutorial`, without any versions.

 ```
 curl -X POST "https://dockstore.org/api/workflows/hostedEntry?name=tutorial&descriptorType=wdl" -H "accept: application/json" -H "Authorization: Bearer ${DOCKSTORE_TOKEN}"